-Note - Mr. Deepak Subramanian will succeed Ms. Prabha Narasimhan as Executive Director, Home Care w.e.f.
-1st July, 2022.
+Note - Mr. Deepak Subramanian will succeed Ms. Prabha Narasimhan as Executive Director, Home Care

-Mr. Madhusudhan Rao was appointed as Executive Director, Beauty and Personal Care in succession to Ms. Priya Nair, who was appointed as Chief Marketing Officer, Beauty & Wellbeing at Unilever.
+Mr. Madhusudhan Rao was appointed as Executive Director, Beauty and Personal Care in succession to Ms. Priya Nair, who was appointed as Chief Marketing Officer, campaign won a Cannes